Clean Windows registry with CCleaner

 Windows Vista and 7 users should type "ccleaner" into Search box and click CCleaner in search results.

-In Windows 8 Start screen, type "ccleaner" (you do not need to open Search charm) and click it in the results.
-Touch-screen owners can just scroll to the end of Start screen and tap CCleaner.
+In Windows 8 and 8.1 Start screen, type "ccleaner" (you do not need to open Search charm) and click it in the results.
+Touch-screen users should swipe in from the right side and tap the Search icon.

 You will probably get a quite long list of issues when running CCleaner for the first time.
-Click the Fix selected issues... button:
+Click the Fix selected issues... button.

-After cleaning is complete, click Close button:
+After the cleaning is complete, click Close:

 But you are not done yet!

-Repeat the process by clicking Scan for issues... button again.
-Most probably you will see another list of issues.
-Because CCleaner does not cross-reference previously deleted items, there are usually more useless entries in Windows Registry.
+Repeat the process by clicking Scan for issues button again.
+Most probably you will see another, much shorter list of issues.
+Because CCleaner does not cross-reference previously deleted items, there are usually more useless entries in Windows registry.
 CCleaner finds them only during second scan.

 So please repeat the process of clicking Fix selected issues, backing up changes to your My Documents folder or Documents library and clicking Fix All Selected Issues and Close buttons.